TetrationAI/first_demo/README.md

-# Tetration - Classifier Training Pipeline
+# TetrationAI - Classifier Training Pipeline

 This repository provides a seamless pipeline for training a classifier on a given dataset by expanding the number of classes.
 It enhances pattern recognition by augmenting the dataset with CIFAR images.
 Additionally, the classifier serves as a discriminator for fine-tuning embeddings within a class-conditional neural network, fully integrated with the BigGAN-AM pipeline.